 12.1 Sahel

-This zonoecotone includes the open, climatic savannas, such as Namibia.
+This zonoecotone includes the open, climatic savannahs, such as Namibia.
 Similar conditions are found south of the Sahara in the Sahel zone, which forms the transition to the summer rainfall area of Sudan (ZB II).
 But the Sahel has been completely degraded by overcrowding and overgrazing as a result of the recurrent drought years typical of this zone (Müller et al. 2006).
 It can only tolerate very sparse settlement and correspondingly low numbers of livestock, which used to be enforced by the few natural water points in this area.
 However, as part of development aid, people wanted to develop the land and drilled many wells.
 This made it possible to water larger herds, and the population increased accordingly as long as the annual rainfall was above the long-term average.
 Then, however, followed several years of drought, which led to disaster.
 Water for people and animals was available, but no pasture, for the grasses withered.
 Starving livestock perished, and people had to flee the land or be supported by outside relief efforts.
 But the pasture suffered irreparable damage and became a 'man made desert' as the worst effect of desertification.
+New programs are planned and have started to protect the Southern regions from further desiccation and desertification.
+The “Green Belt” is one of the projects, stretching about 8000 km from W to E (Breckle 2021a).

-In present-day Namibia, with a similar climate, several drought years in succession also have a devastating effect, but the small number of farmers can survive these years by reducing livestock in time, and the economy recovers quickly after a few good rainy years, perhaps because the droughts are shorter than in the Sahel.
+In present-day Namibia, with a similar climate, several drought years in succession also have a devastating effect, but the small number of farmers can survive these years by reducing livestock in time, shifting grazing plans and management, and the economy recovers quickly after a few good rainy years, perhaps because the droughts are also shorter than in the Sahel.

-◘ Fig. E-46 The forest boundary is located at the high volcanoes of the Western Cordillera in Bolivia (e.g. at Sajama) at about 5,300 m NN (a, photo Breckle; ► Fig. F-53b) and is formed by Polylepis tarapacana with Lepidophyllum quadrangulare and the tussock grasses from Festuca orthophylla, Stipa ichu etc. (b, photo Rafiqpoor).
-Partially frozen salar surface of Laguna Hediona (3,900m NN) in the Altiplano of Bolivia with flamingos, salt crusts and volcanoes (c, photo: Breckle).
+◘ Fig. E-46 The forest boundary is located at the high volcanoes of the Western Cordillera in Bolivia (e.g. at Sajama) at about 5,300 m asl (a, photo Breckle; ► Fig. F-53b) and is formed by Polylepis tarapacana with Lepidophyllum quadrangulare and the tussock grasses from Festuca orthophylla, Stipa ichu etc. (b, photo Rafiqpoor).
+Partially frozen Salar surface of Laguna Hediona (3,900m asl) in the Altiplano of Bolivia with flamingos, salt crusts and volcanoes (c, photo: Breckle).
 In the area of the desert Puna in the southern Altiplano large salt lakes like the Salar de Uyuni occur (d, photo: Breckle).
-In this salar, at 3,900 m above sea level near the village of Uyuni, the salt crust is hewn out, crushed and completely dried in the air for further use (lithium extraction).
+In this Salar, at 3,900 m asl near the village of Uyuni, the salt crust is hewn out, crushed and completely dried in the air for further use (lithium extraction).

-◘ Fig. E-47 Azorella compacta (Apiaceae) at a rock site on the Bolivian Altiplano 4,500 m NN (photo: Breckle).
+◘ Fig. E-47 Azorella compacta (Apiaceae) at a rock site on the Bolivian Altiplano 4,500 m asl (photo: Breckle).

-◘ Fig. E-48 Festuca orthophylla over weathered volcanic fine material on a gently sloping hillside in southern Bolivia (4,750 m NN).
+◘ Fig. E-48 Festuca orthophylla over weathered volcanic fine material on a gently sloping hillside in southern Bolivia (4,750 m asl).
 Due to the effect of frost heave and the slight slope, the grass tufts are arranged in grass garland structures (photo: Breckle).

 12.2 Thar or Sind desert